avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

     end
     -- END

-Finally, let us end this section with a sample proof that goes beyond the methods we have introduced so far.
+Finally, let us end this section with an example that uses the ``cases`` and ``contradiction`` tactics, which will be introduced properly in the next  chapter.
-It will help motivate the methods that we will introduce in the next chapter.

 .. code-block:: lean